-Ginger Syrup & Ginger Cracker (from leftovers)
+Ginger Syrup & Leftover Cracker

-Ginger syrup is one of the most important cocktail ingredients around and continues to be used widely around bars and restaurants.
+Ginger syrup is one of the most important cocktail ingredients around and continues to be used widely use around bars and restaurants.

 No matter which venue you’re at, ginger root is likely to be present in a dish or drink.